Myths and Mysteries of the Middle Ages (2020)

 Two 2-page micro-essays with mandatory rough drafts, graded on standard UW scale and peer-reviewed: 20% each

-Midterm and final exam (each covering half the course), graded on standard UW scale: 15% and 20% respectively
+Midterm and final exam (each covering half the course), graded on standard UW scale: 20% each

-Four 1-paragraph reflections on reading, graded by percentage completed rather than content: 5%
+Five 1-paragraph reflections on reading or a visual resource, graded by percentage completed rather than content: 10%